This fall term graduate course has traditionally covers the material of my book Stochastic Calculus and Financial Applications.

 -

 Homework --- It is important to solve problems and to discuss the solutions of problems.
 This is a critical step to genuine learning.
+We do not have a grader, so the grade will rest on the final.

 -

-Grading --- There will be an in-class midterm exam that will be given and graded before the drop date.
+Grading.
 The final will a take-home and it will be longish.
 It will be a central part of your learning experience.
 On the final, you can consult any book, but you may not discuss these exam problems with any other person.

 -